-Rankin Lineage 2 (“L2”) is the largest YDNA subgroup in the Rankin family project.
-There are currently more than 20 project members whose YDNA places them in L2.
-The family lines represented in the lineage are diverse, although the YDNA results are not.
+Rankin Lineage 2 (“L2”) is the largest Y-DNA lineage in the Rankin family project.
+There are currently more than two dozen Rankin Project members whose Y-DNA results place them in L2.
+The family lines represented in the lineage are diverse, although the Y-DNA results are not.
 The group members are relatively closely matched genetically, suggesting that there may be a common ancestor no earlier than 400-500 years ago.
-The common ancestor is almost certainly in Scotland.
+The common Rankin ancestor is probably in Scotland, although Ulster is also a possibility.
 The immigrant ancestor of many of the L2 members first appeared in Pennsylvania or Virginia during the "Great Migration" of Scots-Irish from Ulster.
 From there, they spread west into the Ohio Valley or south and southwest into Virginia, North Carolina and Tennessee.

 The three known L2 family lines having more than one member in the project are:

 (1) Lineage 2A, the line of John Rankin d.
 1749 in Lancaster Co., PA;

 (2) Lineage 2B, the line of Samuel and Eleanor ("Ellen") Alexander Rankin of Lincoln Co., NC; and

 (3) Lineage 2C, the lines of David and Jeanette McCormick Rankin of Frederick Co., VA and William Rankin of Fayette Co., PA.